You’ve completed that stroll down the aisle. Honeymoon? Done.

 The next big step?
 Buying your first home together.

 Buying a home with your spouse could either simplify or complicate an already tricky process.
 Consider these tips when buying your first home together:

 When buying your first home, it’s almost impossible to spend too much time window-shopping together.
 Go on lots of home tours.
 Pore over new listings.
 Clip pictures out of magazines.
 Figure out what you can and can’t live without in your next home.

 It’s vital to discuss your preferences often.
 Try this exercise: Pick a room in your future home and separately make a list of your “must-haves” for that room.
 Compare your lists and talk about the similarities and differences.
 Figure out what compromises can be made so that you’ll both be satisfied homebuyers.

 Most importantly: Be honest.
 Don’t hide your true feelings and preferences.
 If you’ve changed your mind about wanting a huge backyard, say so.
 Most homebuyers these days stay in their homes for nine years.
 You want those nine years to be comfortable and enjoyable, right?

 Your bills are always paid on time.
 Your credit score soars in the upper echelon.
 How did you fall in love with someone with bad credit?

 All VA loan borrowers and co-borrowers will be under close credit scrutiny by a lender.
-Credit scores for both borrowers have to measure up to the 620 minimum.
+Credit scores for both borrowers have to measure up to the a lender's minimum requirement.
 Income, employment and debts for all borrowers will be analyzed.

 If your spouse lags far behind you in creditworthiness, you might consider obtaining a loan in your name alone.
 This action involves some legal consequences that vary from state to state, so make sure to get a real estate attorney’s advice before proceeding.